 Christmas can be a time of overindulgence and over-consumption, but it doesn’t have to be that way.
-For the fourth year in a row, we’re running our 12 Days of Conscious Christmas series – because we can definitely be more mindful during the festive season and still have a jolly old time.
+And being a little bit more mindful during the festive season won’t dampen your holiday spirit.
+Here’s how to have a zero-waste Christmas and still have a jolly old time.
 Ho ho ho to that!

 To get this party started, we wanted to share some handy hints on how to have a zero-waste Christmas.
 So we’ve compiled some excellent ideas and great advice from the GITNB team and our pal Hannah Chung (a 2018 Green Warrior who is a zero waste queen) on how we can go waste-free, lower our impact, and have a green Christmas.